Port of Chehalis: Chehalis Industrial Park

 The Chehalis Industrial Park (CIP) is located south of the city district near Interstate 5.
 The CIP expanded up to 160 acre by 1993 and after extensive infrastructure preparation at an estimated cost of $1.9 million, the grounds were considered complete and ready for occupancy in 1995.
 The first official port tenant was Fred Meyer which constructed a distribution warehouse.
 The site was recorded as encompassing 700 acre and was home to 30 businesses in 2008.

 Due to the lowland nature of the industrial zone, the port, along with an early tenant, created a stormwater retention pond.
 This early attempt to control flooding and drainage issues led to the port, in association with agencies at the state and federal levels and with the U.S. Army Corps of Engineers, to begin floodplain mitigation efforts in 2008.
 Through an expedited process, the Port of Chehalis created a 66 acre wetland preserve and basin known as Pleasant Valley, south of Washington State Route 6 (SR 6).

 The port finished construction on a 20,000 sqft facility in 2020.
 Known as the Pemerl Building, one of its first tenants was Mt.
 Capra Products, founded as a dairy company in 1928 and located in Chehalis.

+Southwest Washington Grain Project

 In 2017, a local vegetable processing company no longer accepted contracts from regional farmers causing difficulties in the transportation of crops outside of the area.
-Two years later, farmers and government agencies in Southwest Washington formed an idea for a grain transload facility at the industrial park; groundbreaking was held in April 2025.
-The storage site, with a capacity of up to 12,600 bushels, is part of a larger expansion known as the Southwest Washington Grain Project (SWGP).
-Once complete, farmers in the region can more easily store and transport their grain at the CIP site, which began with a new rail spur and temporary conveyor system in 2020.
-Several organizations and state agencies cooperated to begin the SWGP and funding was provided by a variety of sources, including over $3 million from the Economic Development Administration.
+Two years later, farmers and government agencies in Southwest Washington formed an alliance to construct a grain transload facility at the industrial park; beginning with a county fund of $800,000, groundbreaking was held in April 2025.
+As of 2026, the storage site, which is also available for public use, has a capacity of up to 12600 bushels and a transfer rate of up to 7500 bushels per hour.
+The facility contains six bins with a maximum load between 500 MT and 600 MT, with three smaller bins able to carry up to 60 MT.

+The grain transload site is part of a larger expansion known as the Southwest Washington Grain Project (SWGP).
+The facility allows farmers in the region to more easily store and transport their grain at the CIP site, which began with a new rail spur and temporary conveyor system in 2020.
+Funding was provided by a variety of sources, including $1.75 million from the state in 2020, and in 2025, over $3 million from the Economic Development Administration and more than $4 million in federal funding.

+The first delivery to the bins, as part of a test of the facility, was a load of barley in January 2026.
+The Southwest Washington Grain Project was officially opened during a dedication ceremony in June 2026.
+Several officials, including Marie Gluesenkamp Perez, spoke at the event which included farmers as well as staff members from the Port of Chehalis.